gchers/p/README.md

 Here's a quick overview of the main commands.
 ```
-# Show help
+# Show help.
 $ p
-# Add a new password
+# Add a new password (this already copies the password to the clipboard).
+# It optionally generates a password randomly.
 $ p -a twitter
-# Copy a password to the clipboard
+# Copy a password to the clipboard.
 $ p twitter
+# List labels and their passwords' age
+$ p -l
+# Modify a password.
+$ p -m twitter
-# Remove a password
+# Remove a password.
 $ p -r twitter
-# Modify a password
-$ p -m twitter
-# List labels and their passwords age
-$ p -l
 ```

 # How it works